CREATE YOUR FREE ACCOUNT

 In both imports and exports, the US is Honduras’ most important trading partner.
 If you are an exporter, it’s important that you learn more about ocean freight to Honduras.

-When you are shipping a container to Honduras, the first thing you to need to assess is the volume of your shipment.
+When you are shipping merchandise to Honduras, the first thing you to need to assess is the volume of your shipment.
 Shipment size will help you determine whether you will need a full container load (FCL) or will be able to use groupage (less-than-container load, or LCL).

 A 40-foot shipping container carries a maximum of 22 standard pallets, while a 20-foot container can accommodate up to 10 standard pallets.
 If you are shipping at least six standard pallets-slightly more than half the capacity of a 20-foot container-then you’ll require a full container load (FCL).